powercodeacademy/phrg-rails-project/README.md

 11. Your app should include a `README.md` with a description of the project and an installation guide (e.g. fork and clone repo, migrate db, bundle install, etc).

-12. **Do may not** use scaffolding to build your project.
+12. **You may not** use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
 That's why we do not allow the use of scaffolding for projects.

 ### Example Domains